Formative assessment is checking understanding during a lesson. Adaptive teaching is using that information to adjust instruction for each student.

 3. Quick write (reflect and consolidate)

-One open prompt like “What was the most important thing you learned today?”
-It builds metacognition and surfaces confusion you might miss in a quiz.
+One open prompt that builds metacognition and surfaces confusion you might miss in a quiz.
+Try prompts like:

 What to do with results: